MaheSajib/dream-league-soccer/README.md

 When you click the explore button that time you can see a Logo of this league, Founded date, Which Country it belongs, sports Type, Gender of Players Team and some Descriptions about the club.

 After all of this In the footer you can see some social icons where you can access some of new pages.
+Conditional Randaring image logo